As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 - The best time to hike the High Junk Peak Country Trail is late autumn, winter and early spring.
 The trail is exposed almost the entire way, so I would not recommend hiking during summer.

-- There isn’t anywhere along the trail where you can get food or drinks.
-Make sure to bring some snacks and enough water for a few hours.
+- Bring snacks and water for a few hours.
+There isn’t anywhere along the trail where you can get food or drinks.

-- Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the minibus to and from High Junk Peak.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it to take the minibus to and from High Junk Peak.

 How to hike High Junk Peak Country Trail